Our Origins – Founded by Parents and Dulwich College

 Since the first school in Shanghai in 2003, the Dulwich international family of schools has grown in China and elsewhere in Asia with our students achieving academic results that place them alongside the world’s best.
 They make significant strides in sport and in the arts, graduating to leading universities around the world.
 Fraser and Karen’s children were no exception and have since graduated earning themselves places at Oxford and top universities in the United States.

-Since 2003, enrolment at Dulwich College International schools has grown to nearly 8,000 students hailing from more than 60 countries.
-The group now comprises ten schools in seven cities and four countries in Asia,
+Since 2003, enrolment at Dulwich College International schools has grown to more than 9,000 students hailing from more than 60 countries.
+The group now comprises ten schools in seven cities and four countries in Asia.

 Growth is surely a sign of our success, but what matters is how we use it.